-Supernumerary: students in practice or work placed learningmust be supported to learn without being counted as part of the staffing required for safe and effective care in that setting.
-Placements should enable students to learn to provide safe and effective care, not merely to observe; students can and should add real value tocare.
+Supernumerary: students in practice or work placed learning must be supported to learn without being counted as part of the staffing required for safe and effective care in that setting.

-The contribution students will increase over time as they gain proficiency and they will continue to benefit from ongoing guidance and feedback.
-Once a student has demonstrated that they able to fulfil tasks without direct oversight.
+Placements should enable students to learn to provide safe and effective care, not merely to observe; students can and should add real value to care.
+The contribution students make will increase over time as they gain proficiency and they will continue to benefit from ongoing guidance and feedback.

+Once a student has demonstrated that they are proficient, they should be able to fulfil tasks without direct oversight.
 The level of supervision a student needs is based on the professional judgement of their supervisors, taking into account any associated risks and the student's proficiency and confidence.